NativeScript/docs-v7/docs/tooling/visual-studio-code-extension.md

 ### Launch an application with the debugger

 Choose one of the launch configurations (e.g., `Launch on iOS`) and press the `Start Debugging` button next to the menu.
 This will trigger a NativeScript CLI command which will build, deploy and run your app in an iOS device or emulator and attach the Visual Studio Code debugger.
-If you want the execution to stop on the first JavaScript/TypeScript statement,functionallity set the `stopOnEntry` flag to `true` in  your `launch.json` configuration.
+If you want the execution to stop on the first JavaScript/TypeScript statement, functionality set the `stopOnEntry` flag to `true` in  your `launch.json` configuration.

 Once the debugger is attached you can inspect scope variables, set breakpoints, watch expressions, execute code while the app is paused on a breakpoint etc. You can find more information about the debugging support in Visual Studio Code in the [VS Code Debugging Guide](https://code.visualstudio.com/docs/editor/debugging).